 Here are some prominent nodes, and how much it would cost to attack them:

-The last entry in the table relates to an isolation attack on all 25 nodes belonging to LNBIG, which hold 47.3% of all liquidity in Lightning.
+The last entry in the table relates to an isolation attack on all 25 nodes belonging to LNBIG, which hold a significant share of the network’s capacity in multiple channels.

 If you want to attack smaller nodes, the cost is usually proportional to their degree (but not exactly):